-The internship aims to familiarise students with the work of an international organisation, think tank, governmental or non-governmental organisation that is conducting activities in the domain of international relations or diplomacy.
-With the internship research paper, students reflect on, and evaluate, relevant themes or developments related to the organisation in which they conduct their internship.
+The internship aims to familiarize students with the work of an international organisation, think tank, governmental or non-governmental organization that is conducting activities in the domain of international relations or diplomacy.
+With the internship research paper, students reflect on, and evaluate, relevant developments related to the organisation in which they conduct their internship.

 Mode of instruction

 Students actively engage with the work of an organization by conducting an internship.
-In the course of the internship, students write an internship research paper (3,500 words) or policy brief (3,000 words).
+In the course of the internship, students write an internship research paper between 3500 and 4500 words in length.

 The internship research paper (5 EC) is graded based on standard academic practice.

 You can find more information about assessments and the timetable exams on the website.